LePage’s return to budget talks hasn’t broken impasse, but he predicts no shutdown

 - LePage signed a conservative proposal to incentivize comparison shopping for health care procedures into law on Monday.
 The governor held a low-key signing ceremony for a bill sponsored by Sen. Rodney Whittemore, R-Skowhegan, that will require Maine health insurance carriers to offer certain plans in which enrollees are incentivized to shop across state providers for comparable procedures in four categories: physical and occupational therapy, radiology and imaging, lab services and infusion therapy.
 Under the bill, people who have health savings accounts will be able to be credited for choosing low-cost procedures — gleaned from a Maine Health Data Organization database — in the form of cash payments, premium reductions, gift cards and other ways.
 In a statement, Whittemore said the bill will “create constructive competition” among providers.
 It was lobbied by the conservative Maine Heritage Policy Center and passed without roll-call votes in both legislative chambers. — Michael Shepherd

 - The minimum wage referendum’s treatment of tipped wages survived on Monday — but it’s looking like it will only live through the summer.
 On Tuesday, 12 Democrats in the Maine Senate blocked a bill from Sen. Roger Katz, R-Augusta, to roll back a phase-out of the tipped minimum wage that passed as part of a minimum wage increase in a 2016 referendum, with Katz’s bill failing by one vote to get the two-thirds approval needed for immediate enactment.
 But the bill still has huge support and should pass the Legislature as a regular bill this week and be signed by Gov. Paul LePage.
-But that means it won’t become law until September or October, after peak tourist season. — Michael Shepherd
+Either way, it’s set to take effect at the beginning of 2018. — Michael Shepherd

 - Attorney General Janet Mills is part of a coalition investigating opioid manufacturers for their role in a national crisis.
 The Democrat’s office said in a Monday statement that she’s part of a bipartisan group of top state attorneys who are investigating the role that opioid manufacturers “may have played in creating or prolonging this epidemic.”
 The statement was vague and didn’t reveal targets of the investigation or whether it’s a criminal or civil investigation.
 It’s unclear how many states are involved, but Reuters reported last week that Massachusetts, Texas, Illinois and Pennsylvania are leading the effort with a majority of states represented.
 Maine averaged more than one drug overdose death per day in 2016, fueled by a rise in deaths from fentanyl and heroin. — Michael Shepherd

-Note: Clarification: This item has been changed to reflect that the tip credit change would take effect in 2018.